 What should I do if I am separated from someone in my household?

-Who should I call to let them know I'm OK?
-Who should I call if I am in need of assistance?
+Who should I let know I'm OK?

+Who should I contact if I am in need of assistance?

 Collect the contact information below and share it with your support team.
 Make sure everyone in your household has a copy of this information, just in case you are separated.
 You can keep a printed copy and a digital copy on a phone or computer.

 In the event of a disaster, try to text friends and family instead of calling them.
-Texts often have an easier time getting through when phone lines are overwhelmed.
+Texts often have an easier time getting through than calls because phone lines will be overwhelmed.